-Policy on Gifts of Materials
+Policy on Gifts of Research Collection Materials

-2. Please note that the Library is unable to accept all materials offered to us.
+2. Please note that the Library is unable to accept all materials offered to it.
 Donors who have books that are in good condition that they think would be appropriate for the Library’s circulating collections should contact their local branch.

 3. Materials accepted by the Library become the absolute and unconditional property of the Library and cannot be returned to the donor for any reason.
 Once the Library takes possession of an item, the Library is free to make all decisions regarding that item, including with respect to the retention, storage, processing, use, and disposition of that item.
 In accordance with the Library's standard policies, Donors are granted the same right to access and use materials they have donated as other members of the public (i.e., materials may be accessed after they have been processed, during normal business hours, and in accordance with the Library's then-current rules and regulations).
 Please note that it is the Library’s policy not to accept materials “on deposit” or “on loan.”

 4. The Library requests that when the donor owns a copyright interest in the donated materials, the donor assigns their copyright interests to the Library so that the Library may make broad use of the donated materials to advance its mission.
 In cases where copyright interests are owned by third parties and/or not transferrable to the Library, it is understood that the Library may nonetheless use the materials in accordance with copyright law.
 Any agreed-upon restrictions on such use shall be documented as set forth in Section 5 herein.

 5. All donations of research collection materials shall be documented by an agreement signed by the donor and the Library or letter of acknowledgement, as determined by the Library.

 A. The Library cannot advise prospective donors about legal, tax or financial matters.
 All prospective donors are encouraged to consult with their own legal, tax and/or financial advisers before making a gift to NYPL.